v-rgrace/Viva/Viva/glint/setup/change-live-survey.md

 # Make changes to a live Viva Glint survey

-Some elements of a live survey can be adjusted, but only make live edits when necessary.
+Some elements of a live recurring or ad hoc survey can be adjusted, but only make live edits when necessary.

 > [!IMPORTANT]
 > The term "item" refers to any question or statement posed in a Glint survey.